 No false names in the presence of other immortals.

 NEEDLESS: One Needless, one Fragment.
 It's consistent throughout the story, with certain Fragments can imitate the effect of other Fragments to some extent, i.e. Kana'sFlamethrower is as good as the power of a Fire Needless.
-Of course, this rule is so totally broken by the hero and the Big Bad.
+The Hero and the Big Bad have fragments that can learn the abilities of other fragments.

 A certain middle school class in Another must deal year after year with a curse that will potentially kill members of the class and/or their immediate loved ones.
 This goes on for twenty-five years, more than long enough to determine many of the rules that govern the curse.
 For instance, the curse only takes effect with the school's town.
 The one time a death appears to be an exception the actual cause of death was an injury that occurred before they even left.